Yandex Cloud

 Overall queue stats contains charts with general information about processes in queues:

 • Messages in queue, count (metric name: queue.messages.stored_count): Number of messages currently enqueued.
-Measured in pcs, number of.
+Measured in pcs (pieces).

 • Age of oldest message in queue (metric name: queue.messages.oldest_age_milliseconds): Retention time of the oldest message in the queue.
-The metric name is obsolete and its milliseconds part does not reflect the current units of measure.
+The metric name is deprecated, and the milliseconds substring does not align with the current units of measure.
 Currently, the metric is measured in seconds (s).

-• Message reside duration (metric names: p99 for the 99th percentile, p95 for the 95th percentile, p90 for the 90th percentile, p50 for the 50th percentile): Enqueued message processing time in milliseconds (ms).
+• Message reside duration (metric names: p99 for the 99th percentile, p95 for the 95th percentile, p90 for the 90th percentile, p50 for the 50th percentile): Enqueued message processing time.
+Measured in ms (milliseconds).

 Calculated as the difference between the time when the message was received using ReceiveMessage and when it was deleted using DeleteMessage or DeleteMessageBatch.